 - Any injury that means you cannot work for more than 7 days (this used to be 3 days)

-Phone our freephone number, 0800 180 4 123, and speak to one of our advisors, they will make sure you are not treated like the factory workers of the 19th century, and will make sure your free claim in Sheffield is maximised to its fullest extent.
+Get in touch with us on 0800 689 0500 from a landline or 0333 500 0993 from mobile, and speak to one of our advisors; they will make sure you are not treated like the factory workers of the 19th century, and will make sure that compensation from your free claim in Sheffield is maximised to its fullest extent.